schwarztrinker/rhcsa-vagrant-lab/README.md

 ```
 vagrant ssh workstation
 ```
-Here you can change to user student
+Here you can switch to user student.

 ```
-su - student
+su - student   [PASSWORD = student]
 ```
-The password is "student"

 ## SSH directly into workstation as user student